 Are Broker Fees Illegal in NYC?

-Broker fees are perfectly legal in NYC, and in fact they are commonplace in the rental market.
+Broker fees are perfectly legal in NYC, in fact, they are commonplace in the rental market.
 Most apartment listings have broker fees.

-In 2019, New York State passed the “Housing Stability and Tenant Protection Act” which included a lot of tenant-friendly protections.
+In 2019, New York State passed the “Housing Stability and Tenant Protection Act” which included many tenant-friendly protections.
 Conversely, because housing laws are very tenant friendly in NYC and it is hard to evict tenants who stop paying rent, it is also hard to rent an apartment here without an excellent credit score.
 Landlords don’t want to take the risk.

-The 2019 law included language that seemingly made broker fees illegal, requiring landlords to pay the fee if the broker worked on their behalf, not the renters, which is almost always the case.
+The 2019 law included vague language that seemingly made broker fees illegal, requiring landlords to pay the fee if the broker worked on their behalf, which is almost always the case.

-The brokerage industry screamed, sued, and won - broker fees are very much still legal in NYC, despite the 2019 law.
+The brokerage industry screamed, sued, and won - broker fees are very much still legal in NYC, despite the intentions of the 2019 law.

 What is the Law on Broker Fees in 2023?